christianurech/christianurech.github.io/index.md

 12. _On homomorphisms between Cremona groups_, [ArXiv](https://arxiv.org/abs/1603.03294), Ann.
 Inst.
 Fourier, Vol. 68, No. 1 (2018), pp. 53-100.

+### Other texts:

+1. _Subgroups of Cremona groups_, PhD thesis at the University of Basel and the University of Rennes 1, defended in September 2017.
+2. _Subgroups of elliptic elements of the plane Cremona group_, in: Oberwolfach Report 28/2018.

 ### Teaching:
 I enjoy teaching mathematics on all levels, be it in person or online.
 During the last years I got interested in evidence-based teaching strategies and I have started teaching my courses in the mode of a [flipped classroom](https://en.wikipedia.org/wiki/Flipped_classroom) (integrating [peer instruction](https://en.wikipedia.org/wiki/Peer_instruction)).
 This has been received very positively by the students.

-Courses I have taught as instructor:
+Courses I have taught as an instructor:

 - Spring 2022: MATH 479 Linear algebraic groups (graduate), EPFL (flipped classroom)
 - Spring 2022: MATH 323 Algebraic topology, EPFL (flipped classroom)